Exult Inc.: History

-Founded by Jim Madden, who also served as chairman and chief executive officer of Exult, the company experienced rapid growth.
+Founded by Jim Madden, who also served as chairman and chief executive officer of Exult.
 Exult was initially funded by private-equity firm General Atlantic Partners.

 Exult provided administrative services like payroll and benefits plans, as well as recruiting and learning and development for businesses.
 The company ran some of these services on intranet technology, called myHR, in which clients' employees could access general data on human resources.

 In addition to human resource functions, Exult provided financial process outsourcing solutions options to its clients inclusive of accounts receivable, general ledger and finance, accounts processing, and fixed asset and procurement tools.

 Operations

 Exult's global footprint included operations in the United States, the United Kingdom, Canada, Hong Kong, Singapore, the Netherlands, Poland, India, and Brazil.